 03 of 06

 This South Slope/Greenwood Heights beer garden housed in a former gas station and auto repair shop on 7th Avenue has a seriously long happy hour, running weekdays (yes, that includes Friday) from noon until seven pm, where you get two bucks off various draft beers and bottles.
 For wine and liquor drinkers, they also offer two bucks off of sangria, wine and cocktails.
 If you're in the good during Halloween, you must stop in for their annual day long Halloween party, which is also family friendly.
 In fact, if you have kids in tow, this is a great casual place for families.
 Kids love their menu of mac n cheese, warm pretzels and other comfort food favorites, while beer loving parents will be pleased with their extensive selection of sixty beers on tap.
-Greenwood Park also has bocce courts and corn hole.
+Greenwood Park also has bocce courts (you can join a league!) and corn hole.
 Grab a picnic table in their large outdoor patio and enjoy a beer in the autumn sun.

 04 of 06

 This Fort Greene beer garden and restaurant hosts an annual Oktoberfest part with live music from a Balkan Brass band, a keg-tapping ceremony, a costume contest, and a mug-holding competition.
 If you can't make it to this fun annual celebration, you should still visit this authentic German beer garden for one of their brews and the incredible menu of German eats, which include Flammkuchen, Hauptgerichte, and other hard to pronounce German foods that are incredibly tasty.
 They are also opened a new location on Smith Street in Boerum Hill.Continue to 5 of 6 below.